mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 which in JavaScript either concatenates strings *or* adds two numbers *or* converts a string to a number.

 Let's look at a few examples.
-If you're playing along at home, you might want to cover the right-hand side of the table below to see if you can guess what the returned value will be.
+Those playing along at home might want to cover the right-hand side of the table below to see if you can guess what the returned value will be.
+How'd you do?

 ```js
   var x, y;